hebree123/boxscore-challenge-react/README.md

 ## Installation

+1. Clone and setup the Node server for this React application ([can be found here](https://github.com/hebree123/boxscore-challenge-server))

-1. Clone this repository to your local machine.
+2. Clone this repository to your local machine.

 ```
 gh repo clone hebree123/boxscore-challenge-react
 ```

-2. Install the necessary dependencies by running `npm install` or `yarn install` in the project directory.
+3. Install the necessary dependencies by running `npm install` or `yarn install` in the project directory.

-3. Run the React component:
+4. Run the React component:

 ```
 npm run start